UPPMAX/R-python-julia-matlab-HPC/docs/python/exercisesPython.rst

 .. challenge:: UPPMAX: Create a conda environment and install some packages

+   - Be sure to deactivate any virtual environment.
    - First check the current installed packages while having ``python/3.9.5`` loaded
    - Open a new terminal and have the old one available for later comparison
    - Use the conda module on Rackham and create an environment with name ``HPC-python23`` with ``python 3.7``  and ``numpy 1.15``